Tusla - An Ghníomhaireacht um Leanaí agus an Teaghlach - Child and Family Agency

 The authority to inspect School age Services is established by the Child Care Act 1991, Section 58 as amended by Part 12 of the Child and Family Agency Act, 2013

-Section 58I of the act empowers Tusla’s Early Years Inspectorate to supervise the provision of School Age Services by ensuring that the services are visited by authorised persons (inspectors).
+Section 58I of the act empowers Tusla’s Early Years Inspectorate to regulate the provision of School Age Services by ensuring that the services are visited by authorised persons (inspectors).

 Section 58J, permits authorised persons (inspectors) to enter a school age service for the purposes of ensuring compliance with the relevant sections of Part 12 of the Child & Family Agency Act 2013.

 All School Age Service providers must comply with the Child Care Act 1991 (Registration of School Age Services) Regulations 2018.
-Inspections under these regulations can include seeking assurance that the policies and procedures supplied as part of the registration application, including especially the Child Safeguarding Statement, are implemented and that staff are trained in their appropriate application.
+Under these regulations the inspectorate can seek assurances that policies and procedures are supplied as part of the registration process and are being implemented in practice and staff have appropriate training.

 Providers of School Age Services must also be able to demonstrate their compliance with other duties as set out in Section 58G, these are

-To assist providers to meet high standards of care , the DCEDIY have produced National Quality Guidelines for School Age Child Care settings, which can be found here.
+To assist providers to meet high standards of care, the DCDE have produced National Quality Guidelines for School Age Child Care settings, which can be found here.

 Furnishing of Information to Tusla’s Early Years Inspectorate